redguava/cliniko-api/sections/available_times.md

 **Required Parameters**

 There are two parameters required, these form the time frame of available times requested:
-* `from` the start date of the time frame (search starts from the beginning of that day in practitioner's time zone)
+* `from` the start date of the time frame (search starts from the beginning of that day in the cliniko account's time zone)
-* `to`   the end date of the time frame (search ends at the end of that day in practitioner's time zone)
+* `to`   the end date of the time frame (search ends at the end of that day in the cliniko account's time zone)

 `from` and `to` cannot be more than 7 days apart (ie. the maximum time period you can request is 7 days)

-`from` and `to` cannot be older than the current date in practitioner's time zone.
+`from` and `to` cannot be older than the current date in the cliniko account's time zone.

 **Example Request**